 This article is part of a series on Discovering the Word of Wisdom.
 To view all the articles in this series, see Discovering the Word of Wisdom in Meridian Magazine.

 In the last article, I examined the history of The Church of Jesus Christ of Latter-day Saints to reveal the parallels between (1) how the early Saints viewed the Word of Wisdom prohibitions before they were mandated, and (2) how the Saints today view the rest of counsel in D&C 89, which has never been mandated.
 It turns out it was not any easier for the early Saints to heed non-mandated counsel in D&C 89 than it is for us!

 D&C 89 includes three dietary principles, which I have explored in previous Meridian articles:

 As I’ve been arguing, these recommendations match those currently recommended by whole food, plant-based (WFPB) experts who have proven the power of the Word of Wisdom through both scientific research and decades of experience working with patients.
-Based on this evidence, it is clear that the Word of Wisdom diet the Lord gave Joseph Smith in 1833 can eliminate up to 80% of chronic illness, including heart disease, diabetes, stroke, and many types of cancer.
+Based on this evidence, it is clear that the Word of Wisdom diet the Lord gave Joseph Smith in 1833 can eliminate at least 80% of chronic illness, including most heart disease, diabetes, stroke, and many types of cancer.